 Chinese Medicine sees the body as a system, not a sum of isolated parts.
 A "pattern" is when the system's harmony is disrupted, leading to symptoms or signs that something is wrong (like urinary retention here).
 It is similar to the concept of disease in Western Medicine but not quite: a Western disease can often be explained by several Chinese patterns and vice-versa.

 A pattern often manifests itself in a combination of symptoms that, at first glance, do not seem necessarily related to each others.
-For instance here urinary retention is often associated with low-grade fever, night sweats and five palm heat in the pattern “/tcm-education-center/patterns/collapse-of-yin”.
+For instance here urinary retention is often associated with low-grade fever, night sweats and five palm heat in the pattern “Collapse of Yin”.
 As you will see below, we have in record two patterns that can cause urinary retention.

 Once identified, patterns are treated using medicinal herbs, acupuncture, and other therapies.
 In the case of urinary retention we’ve identified two herbal formulas that may help treat patterns behind the symptom.